mondaugen/856_for_zellersasn/doc/manual.md

 you can click before the BEAT light comes on again and discard the recording you just made, but keep the previous layer(s).

-Note that if you keep FBK enabled and record additional loops the output can get very dense.
+Note that if you keep FBK enabled and record additional loops the output can become very dense.

 ### GAIN